 - Tactic: Identify gaps between what agencies and partners provide and experiences that broader constituencies seek that would improve their quality of life.
 There are likely gaps between the programs and services that agencies and partners provide and the outdoor experiences that broader constituencies seek.
-Identifying these gaps will help an agency create programs, develop curricula, and provide services it can deliver or support - 2.
-Tactic: Work with partners to provide access to, and deliver appropriate, outdoor experiences.
-Agencies should work with partners to provide access when feasible to places that provide quality nature-based experiences.
+Identifying these gaps will help an agency create programs, develop curricula, and provide services it can deliver or support partners in doing so. - Tactic: Work with partners to provide access to, and deliver appropriate, outdoor experiences.
+Agencies should work with partners to provide access - when feasible - to places that provide quality nature-based experiences.
 The outdoor experiences that are provided should match the wants and needs of constituencies.